 Attractors and attracting measures

 Julian Newman

-joint with Pete Ashwin
+joint with Peter Ashwin

-Internal Dynamics Seminar Thursday 4th March 2021
+Exeter Workshop on Deterministic Extremes and Recurrence Wednesday 23rd June 2021

 This project has received funding from the European Union's Horizon 2020 research and innovation programme under grant agreement No 820970.

-The purpose of this talk is not just to explain some of what I've been thinking about with Pete, but also to get some feedback and learn. $\rightarrow\,$ I have pretty much no experience with smooth ergodic theory.
-I will probably be "asking" at least as many questions as I "answer". ・ 日 ・ ・ 雪 ・ ・ 目 ・ ・ 日 ・ Introduction Motivation General definitions Results Motivation Deterministic model of a climate system "without climate change": - autonomous DE $\dot{x} = F(x)$ on some state space M, \ldots - autonomous since climate parameters are not changing; - but there may be different regions of M corresponding to "qualitatively different" climate scenarios, so: - ... with some given "attractor" $A \subset M$ representing a stable qualitative state of the climate system.
-E.g. AMOC could be described by an ODE $\dot{x} = F(x)$ with an attractor A{on} corresponding to the "on" state of the AMOC (while there is another attractor A{off} corresponding to a qualitatively different stable state of the AMOC, the "off" state).
-Introduction Motivation General definitions Axiom A attractors Results "Attracting measures Motivation Without "climate change", the quantitative state of the climate is always changing! \Rightarrow the attractor A is not a single point.
+The purpose of this talk is not just to explain some of what I've been thinking about with Pete, but also potentially to get some feedback and learn. $\rightarrow\,$ I have pretty much no experience with smooth ergodic theory.
+I will probably be "asking" at least as many questions as I "answer". ・ロット 御 とう ひょう く Introduction Motivati General definitions Axiom A Results "Attracti Motivation Axiom A attractors "Attracting measures" Motivation Deterministic model of a climate system "without climate change": - autonomous DE $\dot{x} = F(x)$ on some state space M, \ldots - \rightarrow autonomous since climate parameters are not changing; - \rightarrow but there may be different regions of M corresponding to "qualitatively different" climate scenarios, so: - ... with some given "attractor" $A \subset M$ representing a stable qualitative state of the climate system.
+E.g. AMOC could be described by an ODE $\dot{x} = F(x)$ with an attractor A{on} corresponding to the "on" state of the AMOC (while there is another attractor A{off} corresponding to a qualitatively different stable state of the AMOC, the "off" state). ・ロット (雪) (日) (日) Introduction Motivation General definitions Axiom A attractors Results "Attracting measure Motivation Without "climate change", the quantitative state of the climate is always changing! \Rightarrow the attractor A is not a single point.
 Leads to the question:

-"If I observe this deterministic climate system at some 'random' time t that has nothing to do with the state of the climate itself, what is the probability distribution for the current quantitative state x(t) of the climate?"
+"If I observe this deterministic climate system at some 'random' time t that has nothing to do with the state of the climate itself, what is the probability distribution for the quantitative climate state x(t) that I will observe?"
 Note:

-- This would be a probability distribution supported on A. - If A is "chaotic", then the answer is unaffected by observations made a sufficiently long time ago.

-Introduction Motivation General definitions Axiom A attract Results "Attracting mea
+- This would be a probability distribution supported on A. - If A is a "chaotic attractor", one would expect the answer to be unaffected by previous observations made sufficiently long ago.
+Introduction Motivation General definitions Axiom A attract Results "Attracting met Motivation Problems:

-Motivation

-Problems: